 I grew up in Springfield, IL, and caught the radio bug while still in high school, working p/t at WTAX (news/sports talk) and WDBR (Top 40).
 Thought I wanted to be the next Jack Buck, but then realized how difficult play-by-play really is while trying to call Class-A high school basketball!
 Left for college at the University of Missouri (which was architecturally inspired by Mr. Jefferson’s University) in 1991.
 Saw The Pixies in a Jefferson Theater-sized venue my 1st year of college, and have seen Pearl Jam close to 20 times, the 1st time being Lollapalooza ’92 !
 Worked at the legendary KCOU college radio station during the time fellow DJs there got Big Star to reunite in 1994.
 Worked at a great group of stations (including KBXR) in Columbia, MO from 95-06, and The Corner brought me to Charlottesville in November of 2006!
 Ended up a history major at Mizzou, so, being from the Land of Lincoln, it’s been amazing to end up in Jefferson’s beloved central Virginia!
 Side note: my parents grew up in a small town outside of Spfld. called Virginia, IL!

 I’ve loved my time here, esp. recording Corner Lounge sessions & hosting Brighten The Corners (Tuesdays 10-midnight).
 I’m also grateful to be able to cover music festivals for Corner listeners including SXSW, Bonnaroo and more!
 Among other things, Cville has taught me to embrace my inner mandolin lover, and it’s also where (in 2008) I met my amazing wife Elizabeth!
-Along with our 2 cats – who love everyone, except each other – we live near Crozet, VA.
+Along with our 2 cats – who love everyone, except each other – we live in Crozet, VA and last year we added the best little bundle of joy to our little spot in the world.

 “He’s been dubbed The Great One, The People’s Champion and The Most Electrifying Man in All of Entertainment, but mere words fail to capture the essence of the most charismatic DJ of all time.